omersch381/arch-linux-install-ansible/README.md

 Edit `vim host_vars/localhost/vars` - change the variables so they will fit yours.

-Create 1 file in the repo:
+Create 1 file in the repo: <br />
-`touch host_vars/localhost/passwords`
+`touch host_vars/localhost/passwords` <br />
 `vim host_vars/localhost/passwords`

-Make sure you have 2 variables: non_root_password, github_token.
+Make sure you have the following 2 variables on host_vars/localhost/passwords: non_root_password, github_token. <br />
-non_root_password will be the non root (user's) password. github_token will be your github_token.
-[For more information, please click here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+non_root_password will be the non root (user's) password. <br />
+github_token will be your github_token.
+[For more information about github personal tokens, please click here.](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 An example to that file could be:
 `````````````````````````````````````````